VedDudhat/smart-support-desk/README.md

 Testing the Sync Manually
 You can test the synchronization without the main app by using curl or Postman:

-Example: Sync a New Ticket
+# Sync a New Ticket
 curl -X 'POST' \
   'http://localhost:8000/integrate/ticket' \
   -H 'Content-Type: application/json' \